AlvaroNavR/Data-Portfolio/README.md

 ## 🖥️ Featured Projects

 1. **Ficticious Coffee Shop Sales Analytics**
-   - **Description:** Analysis of a coffee shop sales dataset to answer business questions like “when are stores busiest?” and “what products generate the most revenue?”
+   - **Description:** Analysis of a ficticious coffee shop sales dataset to answer business questions like “when are stores busiest?” and “what products generate the most revenue?”
    - Tools used: Excel, SQL (MySQL Workbench), Python (Ipython Notebook) and Power BI
    - Interactive dashboards and visualizations highlight sales trends, busiest hours, top products, and Average Order Value (AOV).